 External / internal factors drive the agenda in our division.
-Title V changes adopted with the purpose of reducing FTES in Kinesiology, Athletics and Dance activity courses has had its intended impact over the last five years.
+Title V changes adopted with the purpose of reducing FTES in Kinesiology, Athletics and Dance activity courses has had its intended impact over the last six years.
 The impetus for the change in the regulations is that offerings were too robust given the scarcity of resources in the system and that courses in our division did not support the core mission of community colleges related to transfer, vocational training, degree / certification attainment and / or basic skills.

 It is our perspective that course offerings in Kinesiology reflect system and institutional needs and depending on the course and circumstances that our curriculum does support the core mission of community colleges related to transfer, vocational training, degree / certification attainment and / or basic skills.
 In fact, utilizing data on success rates and cost per FTES generated, courses offered in Kinesiology are some of the most successful and cost efficient in the system.
-It is interesting to see how the system is able to now access growth money, actually restoration, based on workload adjustments during the downturn, with the economy strong and offerings in such cost effective areas such as ours reduced.